 California was historically grazed by a variety of ruminants (Burcham 1982).
 With increasing human populations and development of land, vast herds of elk were greatly diminished, and grazing became dominated by sheep, a trend driven by a high demand for wool.
 By the late 20th century demand for wool had fallen dramatically, and beef cattle became the primary grazers.
 In the 21st century, growing public interest in preservation of nature drove interest in reducing or even eliminating human influence on public lands, and grazing with domestic livestock was viewed by many as inappropriate and degraded ecosystems.
 More recently, a new and distinct shift is evident in public and professional focus on conservation and multi-use strategies on working landscapes to support and derive ecosystem services (Buckley Biggs et al. 2021).

-By 2020 however, California was experiencing increasingly severe wildfires and public and agency attention shifted to reducing fire risk.
-While much attention has been paid to longer-term climate change concerns, a more immediate focus on ignition sources and fuels has resulted in greater interest and programs to support vegetation management, including grazing (Ratcliff et al. 2022).
-Animals may consume and crush vegetation, which is now a relatively accepted means of reducing and manipulating fuel loads and structure.
-Grazing may be more attractive in some circumstances than using herbicides or heavy machinery, particularly where those or other vegetation treatment methods are prohibited for a variety of reasons (e.g., air quality concerns or regulations prohibiting or severely limiting burn days, prohibited use of pesticides in certain areas or at certain times).
+Grazing may be more tenable in some circumstances than using herbicides or heavy machinery, particularly where those or other vegetation treatment methods are prohibited for a variety of reasons (e.g., air quality concerns or regulations prohibiting or severely limiting burn days, prohibited use of pesticides in certain areas or at certain times).
 In addition to reducing fine fuels, there is a growing body of evidence supporting the premise that properly planned and implemented grazing practices can aid in improving habitat conditions for key species of native plants and animals (Marty 2005, Bartolome et al. 2014).

 Livestock Grazing as a Management Tool

-Livestock grazing can be an effective management tool for habitat conservation and fine fuel reduction in California grasslands when it is undertaken by service providers who themselves have the necessary knowledge and experience and utilize animals of the appropriate type and experience with the task.
+Livestock grazing can be an effective management tool in California grasslands when it is undertaken by service providers who themselves have the necessary knowledge and experience and utilize animals of the appropriate type and experience with the task.
 Agencies utilizing Grazing Operators must clearly communicate what outcomes they expect and provide or negotiate measurable standards for attainment.
 Grazing Operators must clearly communicate what they require to accomplish such outcomes in the specified location under the expected environmental and infrastructure constraints.
-Both parties will need to negotiate timelines and other details.
+Both Parties will need to negotiate timelines and other details.
 Succeeding at this in California’s diverse and dynamic grasslands requires flexible management aimed toward land use and conservation objectives by an ever-evolving body of science.

 Grazing management practices become more complex as the resource management goals become more numerous and complex.
 “Prescribed” or “Targeted” grazing involves identifying goals and objectives, forming a strategy for accomplishing them, and manipulating grazing variables such as timing; livestock species, class, and density; or duration or season of grazing to meet them.
 This type of grazing is generally conducted by Grazing Operators who have the training and experience to do this and utilize animals which have been selected and/or prepared for this work.
 While keeping the animals healthy, Grazing Operators may be required to sacrifice reproductive and growth performance in their animals for periods of time to accomplish some desired Agency outcomes.